arjunkmrm/estimating-adolescent-sleep-need/README.md

 The dataset for this analysis comes from NFS1, NFS2, NFS4 and NFS5.
 Here
 is a section of the original dataset.
-Most of the columns have been ommitted for the sake of presentation here.
+Most of the columns have been omitted for the sake of presentation here.

     ##     subj gender day_num test_num kss pvt_median_rt pvt_sd_rt pvt_lapses
     ## 1 NFS001 Female       1        1   6           229        78          1